fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/congreso-geologico.md

  – Ecology<br>
  – Surface Geophysics<br>

-The aim is to bring CZ scientists working across disciplines to the XVI CGCh for the first time.
-Stay posted for updates on abstract submission deadlines. <a href="https://sociedadgeologica.cl/congreso-geologico-chileno-2023/">More info from XVI CGCh.</a><br>
+The aim is to bring CZ scientists working across disciplines to the XVI CGCh for the first time. <a href="https://sociedadgeologica.cl/congreso-geologico-chileno-2023/">More info from XVI CGCh.</a><br>

+The deadline for abstract submission is May 31st, 2023 at 11:59 pm (GMT -04:00, Chilean Time Zone).
+The link for submitting your abstract is: <a href="https://play.4id.science/cgch003/login/">ABSTRACT SUBMISSION</a>.